chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 #### 3.5 Fish Shoals

+Fish Shoals represent a conglomorate of different communities that have mutuals interests.
 A Fish Shoal is a **non-capital pooling** community-driven investment club structured as a Series LLC, where:

 1. Access is gated or monetized by NFTs or traditional SaaS by investors who share an investment sector interest
 2. Members can propose, curate and vet deal flow in their domain of expertise
 3. Community members vote on which members should receive Organizer status
+4. Members can choose to invest directly or pool capital through a traditional SPV
-4. Smart contracts prove membership, enforce compensation transparency, and automate payment distributions
+5. Smart contracts prove membership, enforce compensation transparency, and automate payment distributions
-5. Members can provide services to startups in exchange for compensation
+6. Members can provide services(including deal sharing) to startups in exchange for compensation
-6. Shoal Leads may manage or adminster multiple Fish Schools
+7. Shoal Leads may manage or adminster multiple Fish Schools

 #### 3.6 The Fish Network Flywheel